into-docker/into-docker/README.md

 ## Goals

-- **Minimal-configuration builds**: Rather than providing infinite ways to configure your builds, we encourage the use of defaults and rely on convention over configuration when creating builder images.
+- **Minimum-configuration builds**: Rather than providing infinite ways to configure your builds, we encourage the use of defaults and rely on convention over configuration when creating builder images.
 - **Promote best practices**: Instead of creating a multitude of Docker images